UM2300/project2-1/README.md

 5. After pressing start, another window is displayed with the types of game modes

-6. Option 1 is Multiplayer, which is baisically your human player vs another human player
+6. Option 1 is Multiplayer, which is basically your human player vs another human player

 7. Option 2 is Easy Mode, where you can play against our baseline agent